tektronix/tm_data_types/docs/advanced/writing_to_a_file.md

+# Waveform File Operations

+## `write_file`

+It is a generic function that takes two arguments:

+- **path**: The file path to write to.
+- **waveform**: The waveform data to write.

+### Process Overview

-write_file is a generic method which takes two arguments, the path to write to and the waveform to write.
-The method begins by utilizing a lookup table along with the waveform type to determine what type of behavior it will utilize to write.
+1. **Lookup Table**: The method begins by using a lookup table to determine the behavior based on the waveform type.
+2. **Formatting**: The waveform is formatted according to its type.
-Following this, the waveform is formatted and written to the path specified.
+3. **Writing**: Finally, the formatted waveform is written to the specified file path.

-Alternatively, write_files_in_parallel can be used instead.
-This method accepts two separate list for lists for file paths and waveforms, where each value in one list index will correspond to the other.
-Multiprocessing is leveraged by partitioning each list and sending them into their own distinct process for saving.
-The write process is identical to the standard write_file.
+### Special Cases

-This writing process is involved, and is distinctly different between each format and waveform type No transformations are done when saving to the .wfm format if the data is of the RawSample type.
-This done as the express purpose of this library is to save and load .wfm files as fast as possible.
+- **RawSample Type**: No transformations are applied when saving data in the `.wfm` format if the waveform is of the `RawSample` type.
+This is done to ensure that `.wfm` files are saved and loaded as quickly as possible.
-However if the data type is Normalized, a transformed is performed, as .wfm files are required to contain digitized data with the spacing and offset being separate.
+- **Normalized Type**: If the waveform is of the `Normalized` type, a transformation is performed because `.wfm` files must contain digitized data, with spacing and offset stored separately.

-read_file is a generic method which takes one argument, the path in which a waveform file exists that should be read.
-The same lookup table for file extensions is used from write_file, however an additional step is used, which is looking through small sections of the files data to determine what the waveform type is.
+## `write_files_in_parallel`

+This method offers a parallelized approach to writing multiple waveform files.

+### Parameters

+- **file_paths**: A list of file paths where each waveform will be saved.
+- **waveforms**: A list of waveforms to write, where each index corresponds to the matching file path.

+### Process Overview

+1. **Multiprocessing**: The lists of file paths and waveforms are partitioned and processed in parallel.
+2. **Writing**: Each process uses the same method as `write_file` to save its assigned waveforms.

+This method is particularly useful for saving multiple waveform files efficiently.

+## `read_file`

+This method is a generic function that takes one argument:

+- **path**: The file path from which the waveform should be read.

+### Process Overview

+1. **Lookup Table**: Similar to `write_file`, a lookup table is used to determine the file extension.
+2. **Type Detection**: The method reads small sections of the file to identify the waveform type.
-Following this, a waveform is provided from the read file, the type of which is dependant on how the data is formatted.
+3. **Reformatting**: The waveform is read and returned in the appropriate format, depending on how the data is structured.

-read_files_in_parallel handles the same way functionally as write_files_in_parallel, the main difference between the two being what arguments are passed in and the queue of waveforms returned.

-Reading will reformat the waveform data to match what is required for the oscilloscope to display.
+### Special Cases

-Waveform files will all return the waveform in the RawSample format.
-This process takes some time as the conversion utilizes mathematical transformations on the entire dataset, so the best way to utilize this library is to utilize the .wfm extension.
+- All waveforms are returned in the `RawSample` format.
+The data is reformatted for compatibility with the oscilloscope, which involves mathematical transformations on the entire dataset.
+This can be time-consuming, so using the `.wfm` format is recommended for efficiency.

+## `read_files_in_parallel`

+This method allows for the parallel reading of multiple waveform files.

+### Parameters

+- **file_paths**: A list of file paths to read from.

+### Process Overview

+1. **Multiprocessing**: Similar to `write_files_in_parallel`, the file paths are partitioned and processed in parallel.
+2. **Reading**: The waveforms are read using the same process as `read_file`, and a queue of waveforms is returned.